 You may submit research-based papers or other documents supporting your credentials, as well as additional awards, honors, and publications you feel may impact your evaluation process.

 Graduate admissions open one year before the beginning of the semester being applied for.
 The first round of evaluations for applications occurs the January before Fall semester, so applications must be completed in their entirety by December 31 to be included and be given funding priority.
 Applications are accepted after this date, but there will be fewer spaces and less funding available.

-- Fall semester applications will be accepted until May 1 for international students, and until July 1 for domestic students.
+- Fall semester applications will be accepted until February 1.

 Each applicant’s credentials are evaluated by the Graduate Instruction and Research Committee of the Department with special attention being given to undergraduate achievement, previous graduate work, apparent research ability and compatibility of student objectives with the research objectives of the department.